Knowledge Hub

 • Risk management: evaluating how firms identify, monitor and manage risks.

-• Funding and liquidity: assessing a firm’s available cash and assets to meet their liabilities in the short and medium term.
+• Funding and liquidity: assessing a firm’s available cash and assets to meet its liabilities in the short and medium term.

 • Governance: reviewing the quality of leadership at a firm, its business model, its culture, and how it is operated and controlled.